marcelm/cutadapt/doc/guide.rst

 There is one limitation of the algorithm at the moment: The program looks for the best-matching R1 adapter first and then checks whether the corresponding R2 adapter can be found.
 If not, the read pair remains unchanged.
-However, it is in theory possible that a different R1 adapter that does not fit as well has a partner that *can* be found.
+However, it is in theory possible that a different R1 adapter that does not fit as well would have a partner that *can* be found.
 Some read pairs may therefore remain untrimmed.

 .. versionadded:: 2.1